uhollerbach/pustakalaya/README.md

 ## Contact me

 If you have questions, comments, bug reports, patches, please send email to me at <uhollerbach@gmail.com>.
-Please put "WILE" in the subject line.
-You can also reach me on Mastodon, where I am
+You can also reach me on Mastodon, where I am @UweHalfHand@norcal.social.
-@UweHalfHand@norcal.social.

 Enjoy! - Uwe Hollerbach